uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 So looking at our stack of patches we need to edit the "Add Siesta..." patch to change it to Alamofire.

-We can accomplish this by using `git ps rebase` and changing the "Add Siesta..." patches rebase command from `pick` to `edit`.
+We can accomplish this by using `gps rebase` and changing the "Add Siesta..." patches rebase command from `pick` to `edit`.
 When we save and quit the editor it will drop us into being able to edit the patch we marked with `edit`.

 So we make the necessary changes, removing Siesta from the `Package.swift` and adding Alamofire.

-We then stage these changes with `git add .` and amend them to the "Add Siesta..." patch using `git commit --amend`.
+We then stage these changes with `gps add .` and amend them to the "Add Siesta..." patch using `gps amend-patch`.
 This in turn opens our editor with the patch message allowing us to update it.

 ```
 Add Alamofire as a REST client